NGO Fractal

 NGO Fractal is a non-governmental organisation from Serbia that works on improving communication and cooperation of people from different backgrounds.
-It is a think tank organisation that engages itself in the discussion of issues such as security, Serb-Albanian dialogues, energy, economy, self-advocacy and social-political problems; one of its aims being to help raise awareness about such topics worldwide.
+It is a think tank organisation that engages itself in the discussion of issues such as security, Serb-Albanian dialogues, energy, economy, self-advocacy and social-political problems; one of its aims is to help raise awareness about such topics worldwide.

 NGO Fractal is a member of EPLO (European Peacebuilding Liaison Office), making it an internationally recognised non-governmental organisation whose origins are from Serbia.